facebookresearch/transformer-sequential/README.md

 # transformer-sequential

-This repo contains the code for two papers:
+This repo contains the code for three papers:

 - Feedback Transformer
 - Expire-Span
+- Staircase Transformer

 The training code is structured for long sequential modeling with Transformer-like architectures.